johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 >
 > [[President Ronald Reagan](https://www.reaganlibrary.gov/archives/speech/address-42d-session-united-nations-general-assembly-new-york-new-york)]

-While climate change and pole shifts are natural and happen in cycles, since the 1800s, the industrial revolution has accelerated climate change, the combinded impacts on modern society will be significant:
+While climate change and pole shifts are natural and happen in cycles, since the 1800s, the industrial revolution has accelerated climate change, the combinded impacts on modern society will be significant.

+Understanding these potential impacts underscores the need for proactive measures.
+By investing in decentralized resilience, we can better predict changes and implement strategies to mitigate adverse effects.
+This preparation involves enhancing the resilience of technological systems and updating protocols for supply chains and communication.
+These enhancments enable rapid response by humans and AI agents to mitigate these threats ([threat model](/tm/)).

 - **Navigation Systems:** Many navigation systems, including compasses used in aviation and maritime activities, rely on the Earth's magnetic field.
 Significant shifts could necessitate recalibrations to maintain accuracy.
 - **Satellite and Communication Systems:** Variations in the magnetic field can affect satellite operations and communication networks, potentially leading to disruptions.